pagekite/libpagekite/doc/API.md

 This method can only be called before starting the master thread.

+Note: When used with the "raw" protocol, the public port cannot be 0.

 **Arguments**:

    * `pagekite_mgr`: A reference to the PageKite manager object